zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Our dialogue begins with Yves – which in English, s pelled “Eve” would be a woman's name, but this is the French “Yves” and so it’s a man – Yves says, “Help me fill out this application for our marriage  license.”
 Yves and Vanessa are going to get married and when you get married in the United States, you have to fill out or complete an application.
 An “applicatio n” is a form that you are required to complete with information about yourself.
 This i s an application for a marriage license.

 The state governments in the United States each con trol the giving of marriage licenses.
 A license is recognition by the governmen t that you are officially married, that you are married according to the law.
 That's a marriage license.
 It’s sort of like a license to drive except you don't ha ve to take a test to be married.
 You probably should  have to take a test to be married but you don't.
-Y ou have to do that only if you want to drive a car.
+You have to do that only if you want to drive a car.

 Vanessa says, “Can't you do it?
 I'm really busy wit h work right now.
 Do as much as you can and just ask me if you don't know someth ing.”
 Vanessa is very busy, she says, too busy to even help fill out the applic ation for her marriage license.
 Yves says, “Okay, I'll try, but I'm reading through  the requirements and it's a good idea for both of us to know what they are.”
 So Yves  says, “Yes, I understand you're busy, but I think you should do this with me .”
 Vanessa says, “Okay.
 Then just read them out loud to me.”
 “Out loud” means sp eaking the words so that other people can hear them.
 The opposite of out lou d would be “in silence” or “to yourself” – where you read something but you’re not  saying anything as you're reading.